 Aiden Goldie lives in Carbondale, Colorado, USA and works as a high school science teacher.
 He’s passionate about creating equitable spaces in education and outdoor recreation—and climbing mountains!

-My name is Aiden Goldie and I live in Carbondale, Colorado, USA.
-For a living, I am a high school science teacher.
-I am passionate about creating equitable spaces in both education and outdoor recreation – also, climbing mountains!
-I think it’s important to understand reflect on the privileges we have afforded to us when touring in the backcountry.
-Every day I try to remind myself about how gosh darn cool snow is.
-It is not this uniform blanket of white but has so much nuance and so critical for life in harsh winter environments.
+Aiden believes it’s important to understand reflect on the privileges we have afforded to us when touring in the backcountry.
+Every day he tries to remind himself about how gosh darn cool snow is.
+It is not this uniform blanket of white, but has so much nuance and is so critical for life in harsh winter environments.

-While performing research for my Master’s in Natural Science Education, I focused my thesis on the way that students construct and identity as scientists in outdoor classrooms.
-I used the CSO project as a treatment to help students develop intimate connections to science and natural spaces.
+While performing research for his Master’s degree in Natural Science Education, Aiden focused his thesis on how students construct and identity as scientists in outdoor classrooms.
+He used the CSO project as a treatment to help students develop intimate connections to science and natural spaces.

-I think there are many reasons to be engaged in community science projects like CSO.
-For me, it’s a way to give back to the greater scientific community with a small action on my part.
+There are many reasons to be engaged in community science projects like CSO.
+It’s a way to give back to the greater scientific community with a small, personal action.
 CSO needs data from remote sites that backcountry skiers are well equipped to access.
 While touring into the backcountry, we are already equipped with the proper snow science tools to submit data.
 By then submitting data, we are also building a stronger foundation of information that can help us better understand our changing planet.